SamaritanOC/multi-claw/README.md

 # MultiClaw

-MultiClaw is a desktop app that lets you run multiple OpenClaw Mission Control sessions at once, each in its own window.
+MultiClaw is a Linux desktop app that lets you run multiple OpenClaw Mission Control sessions at once, each in its own window.

 Open a new window for each OpenClaw installation you manage.
 Each window is independent, with its own login, its own session, arranged however you want on your desktop